hgld/utba/content/goals.md

 Our work is organized by a ten-member Coordinating Committee.

 We are a recognized member of the Ontario Beekeepers’ Association.
 Some of our members participate in OBA meetings and conferences and report to the UTBA about OBA events and initiatives, including OBA Technical Transfer programs.

-**Our Coordinating Committee**

-The 2020 members of the UTBA Coordinating Committee include:

-Chair: Jennifer Penney

-Vice-chair: Michelle Wolfson

-Treasurer: Melanie Wolicki

-Secretary: Lucinda Crawford

-Membership and Mentorship Coordinator: Renée Nadeau

-Meeting Coordinators: Lucinda Crawford and Alin Dumitresco

-BEE Educated Coordinators: Terry and Marion Whittam

-Events Coordinator: Michelle Wolfson

-Facebook Administrator: Michelle Wolfson

-Members at Large: John Coffman and Ralf Rohrich

-Other contributors to the work of the Coordinating Committee, but not formal members include:

-Email Manager: Fran Freeman

-Communications and Website Management; Henry Dillon, Oliver Meyn and Daniel Rehac

 **A History of the UTBA**